Safester-net/Safester.CryptoLibrary/README.md

 We define if we want to Base64 armor the encrypted file and if the file integrity will be checked during decryption and then encrypt the file.

 We will use an `Encryptor` and pass to the `Encrypt` method the `List` of `PgpPublicKey`.
-And because we use a PCL that works on many environments, crypto operations on files are done passing read and write `stream` instances to the library classes.
+Because Safester.CrytolLibrary is a portable library that works on many environments, crypto operations on files are done passing read and write `stream` instances to the library classes.
 (The library thus does not use `File` descriptors that are implementation specific).

 ```c#
 // Our sample runs on Windows.